TIBCOSoftware/snappydata/README.md

     df.write.mode(SaveMode.Append).saveAsTable(tableName)
 })
 ```
-#### Top-K Elements in a Stream
+#### Top-K Elements in a Stream (conceptual)

 Continuously finding the _k_ most popular elements in a data stream is a common analytic query.
 SnappyData provides extensions to Spark to maintain top-k approximate structures on streams.
 Also, SnappyData adds a temporal component (i.e. data can be queried based on a time interval) to these structures.
 More details about SnappyData's implementation of top-k can be found here:

 [SnappyData's AQP Docs](./docs/aqp.md)

-SnappyData provides an API in SnappyContext to create a Top-k structure.
+SnappyData provides an API in the SnappyContext to create a Top-k structure.
 And, if a stream table is specified as the base table, the Top-k structure is automatically populated from it as the data arrives.
 The Top-k structures can be queried using another API.

 ```scala
 --- Create a topk table from a stream table